SuperOfficeDocs/superoffice-docs/docs/developer-portal/create-app/web-app.md

 ---
 title: Register a web app
 uid: dp-register-web-app
-description: Registering a new web app in the SuperOffice Developer Portal.
+description: Describes how to register a new web application in the SuperOffice Developer Portal.
 author: Bergfrid Dias
-so.date: 05.18.2022
+so.date: 06.08.2022
 keywords: Developer Portal, app so.topic: howto so.version: